biomedbigdata/website/content/authors/sylvie_baier/_index.md

 ---
 # Display name
-name: Silvie Baier
+name: Sylvie Baier

 # Username (this should match the folder name)
 authors:
-- silvie_baier
+- sylvie_baier

 # Is this the primary user of the site?
 superuser: false